KxSystems/kx-vscode/README.md

 ![connecttoinsights](https://github.com/KxSystems/kx-vscode/blob/main/img/insightsconnectionadvanced.png?raw=true)

 !!!note "For kdb Insights Enterprise Free Trial instances" The realm is configured as `insights-{URL}` where {URL} is the 10 digit code in the trial URL.
-For example: if your trial url is https://fstc83yi5b.ft1.cld.kx.com/ the realm should be `insights-fstc83yi5b`.
+For example: if your trial url is https://fstc83yi5b.ft1.cld.kx.com/ the realm is `insights-fstc83yi5b`.

 1. Click **Create Connection** and the **kdb Insights Enterprise** connection appears under **CONNECTIONS** in the primary sidebar.